-Next time you see an ant or a spider, check out what it’s doing!
+Next time you see an insect, check out what it’s doing!
 It could let you know something about the upcoming weather.
-Check out our weather proverbs and prognostics about insects.
+Check out our weather proverbs about insects and other creepy-crawlies.

 - If ants their walls do frequent build, rain will from the clouds be spilled.

 - Ants are busy, gnats bite, crickets sing louder than usual, spiders come down from their webs, and flies gather in houses just before rain.

 - When bees to distance wing their flight, days are warm and skies are bright; But when their flight ends near their come, stormy weather is sure to come.

 - Fireflies in great numbers indicates fair weather.

 - When hornets build their nests near the ground, expect a cold and early winter.

 - When cicadas are heard, dry weather will follow, and frost will come in six weeks.

 This actually isn’t folklore.
 Crickets’ chirps are proven to measure temperature.
 They chirp more frequently in warm weather.
 The equation for calculating the temperature from a cricket involves counting the chirps for fourteen to fifteen seconds.
 Then, an amount is added to the count to calculate a temperature in Fahrenheit degrees.
 See more about predicting weather with cricket chirps!

 Of course, spiders are not insects (which have six legs).
 They are arthropods.
 Observe their motion and their webs closely to gauge weather.